morris/vanilla-todo/README.md

   vanilla web development seems viable at scale but comes with significant verbosity and effort in browser testing.
   The former may be solved by simple build steps (SCSS, TypeScript).
-- The resulting product has comparable or favorable UX, better load and rendering performance, at a fraction of the code size and bandwidth.
+- The resulting product has comparable or favorable UX over the original, better load and rendering performance, at a fraction of the code size and bandwidth.
 - Frameworks and libraries provide lots of value but there's only a few [critical areas](#523-the-bad) where a vanilla approach is clearly inferior.
 - Case studies constrained by a set of well-defined [rules](#22-rules)